JantinaG/Calculator/README.md

-Basic Calculator with JavaScript
+Basic Calculator with JavaScript.

-Aim to use for practice and to be used in Budget-App.
+* Aim to use for practice and to be used in Budget-App.